kumbulanit/t-sql/tech company/untitled/Module 16 - Programming with T-SQL/Lab_Programming_with_T-SQL.md

     COUNT(e.EmployeeID) AS EmployeeCount,
     AVG(e.BaseSalary) AS AverageBaseSalary
 FROM Departments d
-LEFT JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
+LEFT JOIN Employees e ON d.DepartmentID = d.DepartmentID
 WHERE d.IsActive = 1
 GROUP BY d.DepartmentID, d.DepartmentName
 ORDER BY d.DepartmentName;